ChiefChingu/milestone-two-memory-card-game/TEST.md

 ### 3. Be able to play at my leisure.
 - Click the Chill mode.
 - A modal opens with three options for a difficulty:
     - Click easy: game starts with 4 cards.
+Go back to the game mode selection.
     - Click medium: game starts with 8 cards.
+Go back to the game mode selection.
     - Click hard: game starts with 12 cards.
+Go back to the game mode selection.

 ### 4. Be able to play 'competitive' and beat my own scores.
 - Click the Challenge mode.